sbasnet7227/learning-journal/README.md

 # Introduction:
 I'm Army veterans and eager to learn new technology.

--This learning journal is about how to creat first web site using Github.
+This learning journal is about how to create first web site using Github.

-- Explain Growth Mindset in your own words
+## Growth Mindset:
+- In a growth mindset, people believe that their most basic abilities can be developed through dedication and hard work—brains and talent are just the starting point.
+This view creates a love of learning and a resilience that is essential for great accomplishment.
 - Include 3 reminers to yourself of how to keep yourself in a growth mindset
 - Utilize at least 5 different features of Markdown to sttructure your page